Specifying windows for behavioral healthcare projects

 Through development programs with state agencies and their architectural consulting partners, leading window manufacturers have designed psychiatric-grade fenestration systems answering this need.

-Lisa May is an architectural services and healthcare market manager with Wausau Window and Wall Systems, providing technical assistance, sustainable design input, thermal modeling, detailing, and specification review to design professionals nationwide.
+Lisa May is the director of preconstruction and architectural services with Apogee Architectural Metals segment, providing technical assistance, sustainable design input, thermal modeling, detailing, and specification review to design professionals nationwide.
 She successfully completed Six Sigma training and the U.S. Green Building Council’s (USGBC’s) Leadership in Energy and Environmental Design (LEED) Green Associate accreditation.
 May instructs others in American Institute of Architects/Construction Specifications Institute (AIA/CSI)-approved continuing education programs addressing thermal and acoustical performance, and window and curtain wall selection.
-She can be contacted via e-mail at lmay@wausauwindow.com.
+She can be contacted via email at lmay@apog.com.